kitchell/DeepLearningTutorial_LBspectrum/LossFxnsOptimizers.md

 ## Optimizers

 There are many optimizers you can use and many are a variant of stochastic gradient descent.
 For all of them you will be able to tune the **learning rate** parameter.
 The learning rate parameter tells the optimizer how far to move the weights of the layer in the direction opposite of the gradient.
 This parameter is very important, if it is too high then the training of the model may never converge.
 If it is too low, then the training is more relibable but very slow.
+It is best to try out multiple different learning rates to find which one is best.

 ![](https://cdn-images-1.medium.com/max/800/1*EP8stDFdu_OxZFGimCZRtQ.jpeg)